RobertL31/fuddly/docs/source/tutorial.rst

-After the command is issued, fuddly will ask the generator ``ZIP_00`` to generate a modeled ZIP archive and then will provide the outcomes to the following disruptor ``C``.
+After the command is issued, fuddly will ask the generator ``ZIP_00`` to generate a modeled ZIP archive and then will provide the outcomes to the following operator ``C``.
 At this moment, fuddly will disable temporarily the generator, as the generated data need to be fully consumed first.

-The disruptor ``C`` will then be executed to consume the generated data.
-This disruptor performs basic corruption within the modeled data (it randomly chooses nodes of the graph-based modeled data and perform random bit corruption on them).
+The operator ``C`` will then be executed to consume the generated data.
+This operator performs basic corruption within the modeled data (it randomly chooses nodes of the graph-based modeled data and perform random bit corruption on them).
 You can see that some parameters are also given to it, namely: ``nb`` and ``path``.
-These parameters are specific to this disruptor.
+These parameters are specific to this operator.
 The first one asks it to choose only two nodes and the second one restrict the set of nodes thanks to a regular expression that selects the root paths from which the terminal nodes to corrupt can be chosen.